 How to Book the Stansted to London Bus

-- The most expensive and simplest way is to buy the tickets from the driver on the bus.
+If you don’t book in advance, you can buy the tickets from the driver on the bus but it will be more expensive.
 Please note the bus drivers can only accept cash.
 Also, keep in mind there are limited seats on the bus and the pre-booked customers will get priority.

 Taxi/Car Service from Stansted to London